 Following surgery, you may experience some swelling and mild discomfort, which are

 part of the normal healing process.
 Cold compresses may help decrease the swelling,

-You may be instructed to modify your diet following surgery and later progress to
+You may be instructed to modify your diet following surgery and later progress to more regular foods.

 technology to perform state-of-the-art dental surgeries.
 Our comprehensive and vivid